Project

 Fragmentation dominated cost policy in this scenario.

 Cost varied by only ~1% across schedulers ($1,983 to $2,003), while utilization moved by 6.4 percentage points and fairness varied materially (0.491 to 0.622).
 Under heavy same-node constraints, placement feasibility mattered more than cost optimization.
-Cost-aware scheduling becomes more meaningful once jobs are easily placeable and GPU price variance is higher.
+Cost-aware scheduling matters more when placement is easy and price variance is large enough to influence feasible choices.

 High utilization does not imply efficient scheduling.